dwiwad/hockey_site/README.md

 - [ ] For the shape of the game would it be better to have a running line? like moneypuck.
 I'm finding myself wanting to see how depth balance has evolved over the game...
 	- [ ] Like 4 side by side moving line figures.
 One for each element of depth or each shape of the game element
 - [X] Change the shot share/depth bar plot to be away and home team primary colors
-- [ ] Detailed Dashboards card and page
 - [ ] Start looking into hosting on AWS
 - [X] Localize timezone
 - [ ] TDI